Shane Kanter, Chair

 Rosa Lin, Member at Large

-Rosa is a consultant with Arup’s Acoustics, Audiovisual and Theatre team in Chicago.
-Prior to Arup she was research faculty at British Columbia Institute of Technology (BCIT) in Vancouver, Canada.
-She also provided acoustic consulting services to the local building engineering and urban development sectors.
+Rosa is an acoustics consultant with experience spanning the US., Canada, Taiwan and China.
+She served on Arup’s Acoustics, Audiovisual and Theatre team in Chicago from 2016 to 2019.
+Prior to Arup she was research faculty at British Columbia Institute of Technology (BCIT) in Vancouver, Canada; she also had an acoustics consulting practice OMNI, serving the building engineering and urban development sectors.
 She has background in architecture and building science (BA Architecture, minor Urban & Regional Planning, U.C.
 Berkeley; M.A.Sc.
 Building Engineering/Building Science, BCIT).
-She is also a member of the Canadian Acoustical Association.
+She is a member of the Canadian Acoustical Association.

 Malcolm Kelly, Member at Large